raspberrypilearning/grow-a-tree/en/step_2.md

 ## How still can you be?

-If working **online**, open the [starter project](http://rpf.io/grow-a-tree-on){:target="_blank"} in Scratch.
+**Online:** open the [starter project](http://rpf.io/grow-a-tree-on){:target="_blank"} in Scratch.

-If working **offline**, open the project [starter file](http://rpf.io/p/en/grow-a-tree-go){:target="_blank"} in the Scratch offline editor.
-If you need to download and install Scratch, you can find it [here](https://scratch.mit.edu/download){:target="_blank"}.
+**Offline:** open the [project starter file](http://rpf.io/p/en/grow-a-tree-go){:target="_blank"} in the Scratch offline editor.
+If you need to, you can [download and install Scratch here](https://scratch.mit.edu/download){:target="_blank"}.

 You should see yourself with a wood in the background and a tiny tree.
-The project works best in full screen mode.
-Click the green flag to play the game.
-Stay very still and the tiny tree will grow and grow.
+The project works best in full-screen mode.
+Click on the green flag to play the game.
+Stay very still, and the tiny tree will grow and grow.
 If you move, the tree will shrink in size.

 --- no-print ---
 ![complete project](images/showcase.gif)